AlenaKaliuzhnaya/Advanced-Spreadsheets-Project/README.md

 4. What attributes are important for a vacation rental?

 ### Prerequisites
-* You need to download a copy of the Airbnb New York dataset [Follow the link -> ]([https://developers.themoviedb.org/3](https://docs.google.com/spreadsheets/d/1hDhvD2rLWqTIpC-VM7UiGY5KNV7zBgNqXSTKkg4frL4/edit#gid=1221840239))
+* You need to download a copy of the Airbnb New York dataset [follow the link -> ](https://docs.google.com/spreadsheets/d/1hDhvD2rLWqTIpC-VM7UiGY5KNV7zBgNqXSTKkg4frL4/edit#gid=1221840239)

 ### Functionality